digidotcom/xbee_ansic_library/README.md

 - For the Freescale FRDM-KL25Z, use the `src/mbed/build.sh` shell script to build a ZIP file you can upload to mbed.org.

+- For the SLSTK3701A Starter Kit, the XBee expansion board is required to function properly.
+Use the appropriate IDE for development with this board.

 Documentation
 -------------